Stanford-BIS/pystorm/README.md

 * `-T test` specifies the type of test (always `test` for us)
 * `-VV` specifies extra verbosity
 * `--timout 300` specifieds that the tests should be halted at 5 minutes if they're still running (i.e. in case the tests are hanging)

+Individual tests can be run from their executables in the `lib/<Release Type>/` directory.

+## Python tests

+Tests of the python interface may be executed by running `pytest` from within

+`<Repository Root>/pystorm/test/`

+These tests require a Braindrop to be attached.

 # Dependencies